mparsley1/eo-docs/README.md

 An S3, compatible object store is required, but if one is not available, Minio can be used (see [Object Storage](#object-storage)).
 The code calls the Sentinel Hub API.
-The algorithm is implemented in JavaScript.

 The code in the [Sentinel-Hub Customs Scripts repository](https://github.com/sentinel-hub/custom-scripts), has been added to the eo-custom-scripts repository, so that the script can called via the command line.
 This enables many EO products